-- Satisfactory completion of program requirements including program specific prerequisites and fulfillment of all financial obligations. - A cumulative grade point average of 3.0 or higher (on a 4.0 scale) and a grade of "C" in no more than 2 courses. - Completion of the program requirements within five years of enrollment.. - Satisfactory completion of five additional post-AGC Courses (15 additional credits beyond the AGC.) - A cumulative grade point average of 3.0 or higher (on a 4.0 scale) and a grade of "C" in no more than 2 total courses including courses taken for the AGC.
+- Satisfactory completion of program requirements including program specific prerequisites, and fulfillment of all financial obligations. - For undergraduate programs: A cumulative grade point average of 2.5 or higher (on a 4.0 scale) and a grade of "D" in no more than 2 courses. - For Masters programs: A cumulative grade point average of 3.0 or higher (on a 4.0 scale) and a grade of "C" in no more than 2 courses. - Completion of the program requirements within five years of matriculation.